 Service Account Credentials Must Change Regularly

 Service account-based applications must keep a copy of the credentials needed to perform their actions.
 These credentials are generally encrypted or obfuscated.
 But they must be available on demand by the application or service.

 The consequence of the service account structure means that any password change of a Superuser credential must be done not only in the authentication system (i.e. Active Directory), but also in every service/application that stores the password for that same credential.
 So not only must you update the authenticator, but also all references.
 Updating all the places where a service account is stored is known as propagation.

 To successfully change the password of an account, you must not only change it where it is being stored.
 You must also change it every place that references that account.
 If you miss any of the places that have a stored password, the wrong password will be used and that service will not work properly.
 In some cases, the use of an incorrect password by a service can cause the operating system to think that account is under attack and lock out the account.
 This last scenario means that every service that uses that locked out account will now fail too.

 So the first challenge of service account management is discovery and correlation.
 That means understanding which credentials are in their systems, as well as where they are being used.
 The second challenge is propagation - understanding how to change the references to those credentials and not miss any.

 The Solution for Proper Service Account Management

 If you’re tasked with changing credentials on a regular basis, but consistently run into problems because these changes cause outages, don’t lose hope.
-The Privileged Identity component of Bomgar’s Privileged Access Management solution can automate this job quickly and at scale, with minimal to no human interaction.
+Our Privileged Password Management solution can automate this job quickly and at scale, with minimal to no human interaction.